Addressing Barriers to IRIS Use

 Is your own referral network represented in IRIS?

 If staff cannot make and receive many of their referrals through IRIS, they may not see the benefits of adopting a new workflow.
 If your most common referral partners do not currently use IRIS, talk with them about how the tool is supporting connections in your community.
-This video is a great way to start the conversation Why IRIS.
+This video is a great starting point for the Why IRIS conversation.
 Direct new partners to your IRIS Local Leadership Team to complete the onboarding steps.